 I am a Licensed Clinical Social Worker currently practicing in Vermont.
 For over fifteen years I have served as program coordinator, supervisor, clinical therapist, clinical forensic specialist, crisis counselor, advocate, consultant, lecturer, and researcher in a variety of settings in the social work field.
-I balance multiple professional roles, integrating body-mind-spirit social work modalities with psychodynamic, strengths-based, and empowerment perspectives.
+I balance multiple professional roles, integrating mind-body-spirit social work modalities with psychodynamic, strengths-based, and empowerment perspectives.
 I attended Miami University (Ohio) for my undergraduate studies, where I received a BA in psychology with a minor in criminology.
 I attended Columbia University School of Social Work (CSSW) for my graduate education and earned a MS in social work.

 Please contact me to inquire about